-Seeing in person the Holy Week in Rome is undoubtedly one of the experiences you must live during your trip to Rome.
+Seeing in person the Holy Week in Rome is, without a doubt, one of the experiences you must live during your trip to Rome.
 Do you like the idea?
-In this post I tell you what these festivities are like in the capital of Italy and how you can enjoy this special event in the city.
-Let's get started!## How to get tickets to enjoy Holy Week in Rome?
+In this post I tell you how these festivities are in the capital of Italy and how you can enjoy this special event in the city.
+Let's get started!

-Attending the religious events of Holy Week in Rome is free but you will need to get a ticket well in advance, since the demand is very high and the number of places is limited.
+Attendance to the religious events of Holy Week in Rome is free but you will need to get a ticket well in advance, as the demand is very high and the number of places is limited.